UnfoldedInc/basemap-layers/README.md

-# deckgl-style-spec
+# deckgl-mapbox-style-spec

-A specification for styling vector tiles/GeoJSON layers using only deck.gl layers.
-Inspired by the Mapbox Style Specification.
+Implements the Mapbox Style Specification for Deck.gl layers.

 _A work in progress_.